Prestigio Multiphone 5550 Duo full review

 More important are the myriad apps that were installed on my Prestigio Multiphone 5550 Duo as soon as it arrived.
 These include (takes deep breath): Battery Doctor, Booking.com, Deezer, eBay, Flashlight, and Prestigio's own eReader and News & Weather apps.
 There's also Prestigio Plaza - yes, Prestigio's own app- and hardware store.
 QuickSupport.
 Office Pro.
 Tap The Frog HD.
 All are present, all are taking up space.

 More helpfully all the apps I have installed on my personal LG G3 installed when I synched my account - which is another reason for relative lack of available storage.
 But whichever way you look at it, Prestigio's installed Android is taking up at least 11GB of the nominal 16GB available.
 And probably around 1GB more.
 That's too much: if I want additional apps I will install them.
 I hate the way Android hardware makers do this, taking a cut to add in third-party apps and services - in a similar way to PC builders offsetting their costs with antivirus trials (and yes, McAfee can be found on the Prestigio Multiphone 5550 Duo).
 It is the hidden price of a cheap smartphone, and for many it will be a price too far.
-(See also: Best Android smartphones of 2015: The 49 best Android phones you can buy.)
+(See also: Best Android smartphones: The 49 best Android phones you can buy.)

 Prestigio Multiphone 5550 Duo review: cameras

 The Prestigio Multiphone 5550 Duo has two cameras, a front-facing 2Mp device for selfies and a 13Mp rear-facing camera.
 More specifically, this main camera is an 8.0Mp sensor interpolated to 13Mp, AF with Sony IMX179 sensor.
 (See also: Best selfie smartphones: The 10 best phones for taking selfies.)